Prescription Drug Abuse

 Benzodiazepines depress the central nervous system (CNS).
 They are used by millions in the U.S. to treat anxiety and sleep disorders, including insomnia.
 These CNS depressants affect the brain neurotransmitter GABA (gamma-aminobutyric acid).
 GABA works by decreasing brain activity, which results in a drowsy or calming effect.

 Barbiturates, including amobarbital (Amytal), pentobarbital (Nembutal), phenobarbital (Luminal), and secobarbital (Seconal), are also CNS depressants.
-They are commonly used for anesthesia and are prescribed to treat seizures and, occasionally, insomnia or anxiety on a short-term basis.
+They are commonly used for anesthesia and are prescribed to treat seizures.
+At one time, they were also commonly used to treat insomnia or anxiety on a short-term basis, but because of their dangers in overdosing, they have largely been replaced for those purposes by benzodiazepines.

 Taking CNS depressants for a few days to a few weeks may help you feel calm and sleepy.
 After a while, however, you may need larger doses to get the same calm and sleepy feeling.
 In addition, using CNS depressants with alcohol can slow down your heart and breathing and lead to death.